spatie/image-optimizer/README.md

 Here are some [example conversions](#example-conversions) that have been done by this package.

+Loving Laravel?
+Then head over to [the Laravel specific integration](https://github.com/spatie/laravel-image-optimizer).

 ## Postcardware

 You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.